AsBaZa/Memory-Game/README.md

 ================

 In this project, a simple game has been written using html, css and JavaScript.
-The board shown at the beginning of the game is the next
+It has been done for the [Front-End Web Developer Nanodegree](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001) in the [Udacity](https://eu.udacity.com/) platform and the board shown at the beginning of the game is the next one:
-one:

 <p align="center">